Deep Dive: MercadoLibre ($MELI)

 Accounting / Macro Optics: 3/5

-MELI looks like a high-quality compounder with a single persistent failure mode: credit + macro optics can flip the narrative faster than operations can respond.
+Final Verdict: MELI looks like a high-quality compounder with a single persistent failure mode: Credit + Macro Optics can flip the narrative faster than operations can respond.

-Falsifier: Provisions continue rising faster than net revenues & financial income over multiple quarters (watch the GAAP provision line versus the GAAP revenue line).
+The Falsifier: If Provisions continue rising faster than net revenues & financial income over multiple quarters, get worried.
+(Watch the GAAP provision line versus the GAAP revenue line).

 Balance Sheet (The Geiger Test)